View Joseph Dierna's Obituary on RecordOnline.com and share memories

 Joseph proudly served his country in the U.S. Navy during the Korean War.
 After his Honorable Discharge he became the President of Orange and Rockland Realty Corporation in Monroe, NY, and was a member of the Monroe Senior Center.

 Visitation will be held from 5 to 8 p.m. on Wednesday, January 29th at Smith, Seaman & Quackenbush, Inc. Funeral Home, 117 Maple Avenue, Monroe, NY 10950, with a prayer service beginning at 4 p.m.
-A Funeral Mass will begin at 11 a.m. at Sacred Heart Church, 26 Still Rd., Monroe, NY, 10950.
-Interment will follow at the Orange County Veterans Memorial Cemetery, 111 Craigville rd, Goshen, NY 10924.
+A Funeral Mass will begin at 11 a.m. on January 31st at Sacred Heart Church, 26 Still Rd., Monroe, NY, 10950.
+Interment will follow at the Orange County Veterans Memorial Cemetery, 111 Craigville Rd., Goshen, NY 10924.

 Memorial Contributions may be made to the P.O.
 Box # 3049 Syracuse New York 13220 or the PO Box 758517 Topeka, Kansas 66675